Stand Up to Disability Discrimination in the Workplace with a Disability Discrimination Attorney in Minneapolis

 Minnesota and federal laws protect disabled individuals from discrimination as well as any retaliation resulting from those claims.
 This means that it is illegal for your employer to discriminate or retaliate against you due to your association with a disabled person—such as your child, spouse or even a coworker.
 The anti-retaliation provisions of state and federal law also prohibit retaliation against an employee that reports discrimination or requests a reasonable accommodation.

 The disability discrimination lawyers at Wanta Thome PLC have continued to fight for employees who have suffered discrimination and disability retaliation.
 In Poshek v.
 Lakeview Hospital, our lawyers represented an employee who was terminated after reporting discrimination.
 The employee asserted that her employer’s adverse treatment of her was due to her disability and requests for accommodations.
-In any similar case, we can protect your rights and help recover the compensation you deserve.
+In situations like these, we are dedicated to safeguarding your rights and securing the compensation you rightfully deserve.

 What is a “reasonable accommodation” for disability?